-Environmental Resources Inc. provides quality and safe asbestos abatement and removal services in St. Louis, Missouri for a wide variety of commercial and industrial buildings.
+Environmental Resources Inc. provides quality and safe asbestos removal services in St. Louis, Missouri for a wide variety of commercial and industrial buildings.
 Our staff is trained, certified, licensed and experienced in any sized St. Louis area asbestos removal project.
 We have experience in the removal of asbestos containing materials such as: floor tile, mastic, ceiling tile, plaster, window caulk, Transite siding, drywall, linoleum, pipe insulation, duct wrap, duct tape among others.

-Our attention to detail and superior customer service make us the best choice for any St. Louis asbestos abatement and removal project.
+Our attention to detail and superior customer service make us the best choice for any St. Louis asbestos removal project.
 Environmental Resources Inc. communicates thoroughly with our clients to discuss concerns and expectations for any sized project and strives to ensure that customers are always kept in the loop while work is in progress.

 Dealing with the potential hazardous that asbestos can cause is not only disruptive of day to day living but can also be a serious health concern to those who may be exposed to it on a frequent basis.
-We pride ourselves in using the best and safest techniques for asbestos removal, abatement and disposal so that our St. Louis area customers are ensured a safe environment both during removal and after work has been completed.
+We pride ourselves in using the best and safest techniques for asbestos removal and disposal so that our St. Louis area customers are ensured a safe environment both during removal and after work has been completed.

 Is Asbestos in your building?